An Interview with R&D on the Key Differences Between the Two Strategies

 Oct 23, 2018| Posted in Bioproduction

-We recently sat down with Catherine Nguyen, a rising scientist at Irvine Scientific who oversees our Media Survey Panel program, to discuss the key differences between a cell culture media survey and a media screen—and why these differences matter.
+We recently sat down with Catherine Nguyen, a rising scientist at FUJIFILM Irvine Scientific who oversees our Media Survey Panel program, to discuss the key differences between a cell culture media survey and a media screen—and why these differences matter.
 Find highlights from our discussion below.

 Q. Let’s start off with a rather basic, but important question: What is the Media Survey Panel?

 A. The Media Survey Panel, often shortened to MSP, refers to a panel of custom selected media sourced from our extensive media library.
 The media library element is significant, as our library has been developed over the course of the company’s lengthy history.
 Many of the formulations were developed to specifically address a vast array of cell types and our customer needs and goals.